MushroomObserver/developer-startup/README.md

 This system does require a reasonably powerful computer probably purchased in the last 3 years.

->  :warning: The development team is using macOS. **If you are using Windows some of the notes relate to older versions of the Developer System; they may be irrelevant to the current version or more recent versions of windows (example: ssh support is now built into most windows machines)
+>  :warning: The development team is using macOS. **If you are using Windows, some of the notes relate to older versions of the Developer System; they may be irrelevant to the current version or more recent versions of windows (example: ssh support is now built into most windows machines)

 If you're interested in contributing your code to MO, please also read